Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Related Work

 As AI models continue to advance, concerns over their potential misuse, such as identity theft, impersonation, and unauthorized fine-tuning, have grown significantly~\cite{van2023anti,zhao2023unlearnable,liu2024metacloak}.
 In response, recent research has shifted from passive defenses to proactive strategies that aim to prevent such exploitation at the data level.

 In particular, the rise of diffusion-based personalization methods~\cite{ruiz2023dreambooth,gal2023an,kumari2023multi} has sparked growing interest in privacy protection techniques tailored to these models.
-To mitigate risks such as identity leakage, unauthorized mimicry, and malicious fine-tuning, researchers have proposed several privacy-preserving perturbation methods~\cite{van2023anti,wang2024simac,liang2023mist} that subtly modify user-provided images.
+To mitigate risks such as identity leakage, unauthorized mimicry, and malicious fine-tuning, researchers have proposed several privacy-preserving perturbation methods~\cite{van2023anti,wang2024simac,xu2024perturbing,zheng2023targeted,liu2024disrupting,liang2023adversarial,wan2024prompt,liu2024metacloak} that subtly modify user-provided images.
 These perturbations reduce the effectiveness of downstream personalization, offering a robust form of privacy protection.

-For example, Anti-DreamBooth~\cite{van2023anti} introduces the first data-side defense against personalization by generating adversarial perturbations that distort the identity concept learned during fine-tuning, resulting in failed or incoherent generations.
-Building on this, SimAC~\cite{wang2024simac} enhances protection by adaptively injecting perturbations at the most vulnerable timesteps of the diffusion process.
-It also incorporates a feature interference loss to further disrupt identity learning, achieving stronger protection with minimal visual distortion.
-SimAC is the state-of-the-art privacy protection method against personalization.
+Anti-DreamBooth maximizes reconstruction loss in a surrogate model to hinder identity learning.
+SimAC builds on this with diffusion-aware enhancements that consider perceptual shifts across denoising steps and intermediate feature statistics.
+CAAT disrupts text-image alignment by modifying cross-attention layers, while DisDiff suppresses text control by deleting attention maps for target words and adjusting noise over time.
+PAP learns prompt-aware perturbations effective across varied prompts.
+AdvDM generates adversarial noise using multiple loss terms toward a unified goal, and ACE refines this with a more effective unified attack strategy that outperforms existing defenses.

 Although existing methods offer promising protection, they treat each image independently, ignoring that personalization is a multi-image task.
 This neglect of inter-image relationships limits their ability to disrupt the model’s learning of shared identity or style representations.